WIWS Banner

 January 2, 2014 By Joe Marchese Leave a Comment

-presenting dionne edsel1
+dionne windows edsel1

 Following last year’s series of 23 expanded reissues of Dionne Warwick’s Scepter and Warner Bros. catalogue from WEA Japan, the U.K.’s Edsel label is revisiting 16 of those very albums on four new, multi-CD sets.
 Each one of Edsel’s sets will contain four original stereo albums in chronological sequence, with two of the new titles adding singles and retaining bonus tracks originally introduced on Rhino Handmade’s expanded reissues.
 The titles, due in stores on January 13, are as